Cape Peninsula: Ecology

+The peninsula is highly topographically varied, and has a wide range of annual rainfall variation over a small area, and a large diversity of nutrient poor soils, and consequently supports a wide range of habitats and ecological communities.

 The peninsula lies within the Cape Floristic Region of South Africa.
 It is the home of some 2285 plant species and is a global hot-spot of diversity for plants and invertebrates.
 Vegetation is dominated by about 12 types of fire-prone fynbos shrubland.
 Invertebeate community structure is poorly understood, and vertebrate communities are thought to be strongly influenced by recurring fire and nutrient limitations, so most vertebrates are small and population densities are low.

 Table Mountain National Park, previously known as the Cape Peninsula National Park, was proclaimed on 29 May 1998, for the purpose of protecting the natural environment of the Table Mountain Chain, and in particular the rare fynbos vegetation.
 The park comprises a large part of the undeveloped area of the Cape Peninsula, and is managed by South African National Parks Board.
 The coastal waters surrounding the Cape Peninsula were proclaimed as a marine protected area in 2004, include several no-take zones, and are part of the national park.
 The waters of this marine protected area are unusual in that they are parts of two fairly distinct coastal marine ecoregions, namely the Agulhas ecoregion and the Benguela ecoregion.
 The boundary is at Cape Point.